LOADING ...

 Don: And why, why do you monsters?

-Phyllis: It's, not their looks, it's the intellectual thing that comes across, you know, you could tell that, I, looks aren't important to me, it's something about the intelligence.
+Phyllis: It's, it's not their looks, it's the intellectual thing that comes across, you know, you could tell that, I, looks important to me, it's something about the intelligence.
 When you mix that potion, you know when I've seen you mix that potion, I don't know, it's the intellectual way I get hot.

 Yeah, but what causes this?